There's endless advice out there about leading a healthy lifestyle, and staying hydrated is one of the basics that gets repeated again and again.

-A typical adult woman needs 11.5 cups of water a day, while a man needs 15.5 cups, per the Academy of Nutrition and Dietetics.
-The average person takes in around 20 percent of their water needs through food, which means women should drink about 9 cups a day and men should drink 12.5.
+A typical adult needs between 11.5 to 15.5 cups of water per day, according to the Academy of Nutrition and Dietetics.
+The average person takes in around 20 percent of their water needs through food, which alters these measurements to be from about 9 to 12.5 cups per day.

 1. Don't Wait to Be Thirsty